An upper bound on the size of avoidance couplings: Acknowledgments

 \section{Acknowledgments}

 We thank Omer Angel, Sourav Chatterjee, Alex Dunlap, Jacob Fox, and Mark Perlman for useful discussions.
-We are especially grateful to Ohad Feldheim, whose feedback on an earlier draft helped improve the exposition.
+We are especially grateful to Ohad Feldheim and an anonymous referee, whose feedback on earlier drafts helped improve the exposition.